blackhatinside/MyStudyNotes/Django/LEARN_django.md

 ```showmigrations``` command lists a project's migrations and their status;

 ```sqlmigrate``` command displays the SQL commands for a migration;

-for every newly added app, add the app to the list of installed apps in the project settings file; include the app's urls to the project's urls file; define the views and map the urls to those views for the new app;

 ## CELERY: